Human Bomb: Andy Franklin

-Crisis Aftermath: The Battle For Blüdhaven #1, introduces a character named Andy Franklin, a former scientist caught in the blast that destroyed Blüdhaven who had been held as an experiment in the secret internment camps within the shattered city.
-He is referred to in the story as "some kind of human bomb".
-With issue #2, he becomes the new Human Bomb, first displaying his powers in Blüdhaven #3 when he plucks off a piece of his fingernail, flicks it, and kills an oncoming troop of Atomic Knights in the resulting explosion.
-He is a lifelong fan of Green Lantern, even refusing to attack him during the Battle For Blüdhaven series.
-In Uncle Sam & the Freedom Fighters #2, Uncle Sam remarks that a drop of Franklin's sweat would be sufficient to level Manhattan.
+Crisis Aftermath: The Battle For Blüdhaven #1, introduces a character named Andy Franklin, a former scientist who was caught in the blast that destroyed Blüdhaven and held in secret internment camps.
+In issue #2, he becomes the new Human Bomb.
 Andy is highly emotional, and is hurt deeply because his teammates refer to him as a freak because of his destructive powers.
 He has a higher sense of morality than his teammates, but has shown that he will use lethal force when he sees his friends hurt.
-Andy seems to be more powerful than his predecessors, as seen in Uncle Sam and The Freedom Fighters #2, when he created a concussive blast just by slamming his gloved fists together.
-Andy's condition requires him to take special medication developed by SHADE, otherwise he will involuntarily explode.
+Andy's condition requires him to take special medication developed by S.H.A.D.E., otherwise he will involuntarily explode.

 Michael Taylor

 In 2011, "The New 52" rebooted the DC universe.
-A 4-issue mini-series helmed by Battle for Bludhaven creators Justin Gray and Jimmy Palmiotti introduces a new Human Bomb.
+A four-issue mini-series helmed by Battle for Bludhaven creators Justin Gray and Jimmy Palmiotti introduces a new Human Bomb.
 Michael Taylor is an ex-Marine and veteran who uncovers a plot to use "human bombs" to destroy the United States.